MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 `CREATE TABLE ..
 FROM SOURCE` statements would be added to this catalog table.

-Two new columns would be added:

-`data_source_type`: distinguishes these tables from 'normal' tables that are written to directly by users.
-The value of this will be one of `'direct'` or `'source'`.

-`data_source_id`: a nullable column that contains the `id` of the data source, if there is one.
-In the case of `CREATE TABLE ..
-FROM SOURCE` statements this would contain the `id` of the primary source.
+A `source_id` column will be added to this table: a nullable column that contains the `id` of the primary source if there is one.
+For normal tables this will be `NULL`.

 #### [mz_catalog.mz_sources](https://materialize.com/docs/sql/system-catalog/mz_catalog/#mz_sources)

 `CREATE TABLE ..
-FROM SOURCE` statements will be added to this catalog table, despite them being 'tables', since this catalog table contains columns that are unique to source-related objects (e.g. `connection_id`).
+FROM SOURCE` statements will NOT be added to this catalog table, since they are 'tables'.

-We will add the variant `'table'` to the `type` column which is currently a `text` column containing one of:
-`'kafka', 'mysql', 'postgres', 'load-generator', 'progress', or 'subsource'.`

-Once all customer's sources have been migrated to the new model, the `'subsource'` variant will be removed from the `type` column.

-Open Question: Will it be confusing to users that these source-fed tables will appear in both the `mz_sources` and `mz_tables` catalog tables?

 #### [mz_internal.mz_postgres_source_tables](https://materialize.com/docs/sql/system-catalog/mz_internal/#mz_postgres_source_tables) and [mz_internal.mz_mysql_source_tables](https://materialize.com/docs/sql/system-catalog/mz_internal/#mz_mysql_source_tables)